underscoreio/essential-slick/src/pages/2-selecting.md

 The `apply` method of the `Query` object allows us to lift a scalar value to a `Query`.

-A simple query such as `Select 1` can be used to confirm we have database connectivity.
+A simple query such as `select 1` can be used to confirm we have database connectivity.
 A useful thing to do as an application is starting up and as a heartbeat system check that will consume minimal resources.

-We'll see another example of using a `From`less query in [Chapter 3](#insertOrUpdate).
+We'll see another example of using a `from`-less query in [Chapter 3](#insertOrUpdate).